Gamaliel: In the New Testament and in Apocrypha

 The Book of Acts later goes on to describe Paul the Apostle recounting that though "born in Tarsus", he was brought up in Jerusalem "at the feet of Gamaliel, [and] taught according to the perfect manner of the law of the fathers".
 No details are given about which teachings Paul adopted from Gamaliel, as it is assumed that as a Pharisee, Paul was already recognized in the community at that time as a devout Jew.
-Also, how much Gamaliel influenced aspects of Christianity is unmentioned.
-However, there is no other record of Gamaliel ever having taught in public, but the Talmud does describe Gamaliel as teaching a student who displayed "impudence in learning", which a few scholars identify as a possible reference to Paul.
-The relationship of Paul the Apostle and Judaism continues to be the subject of scholarly debate.
+Also, the extent to which Gamaliel influenced aspects of Christianity remains unmentioned.
+However, there is no other record of Gamaliel having taught publicly.
+However, the Talmud describes Gamaliel as teaching a student who displayed "impudence in learning," a detail that a few scholars identify as a possible reference to Paul in Shabbat 30b.

+The relationship between Paul the Apostle and Judaism remains the subject of scholarly debate.
 Helmut Koester, Professor of Divinity and Ecclesiastical History at Harvard University, questions if Paul studied under Gamaliel at all, arguing that there is a marked contrast in the tolerance that Gamaliel is said to have expressed toward Christianity with the "murderous rage" against Christians that Paul is described as having before his conversion.
 However, Richard Bauckham, a scholar at Ridley Hall at Cambridge, argues that Paul was indeed connected to Gamaliel.

 Alleged Gospel of Gamaliel

-The "Gospel of Gamaliel" is a hypothetical book speculated to exist by some scholars, perhaps a part of Pilate apocrypha.
-While no ancient sources directly refer to such a gospel, Paulin Ladeuze and Carl Anton Baumstark first proposed that such a book existed in 1906.
+The "Gospel of Gamaliel" is a hypothetical book proposed by some scholars, perhaps part of the Pilate apocrypha.
+While no ancient sources directly refer to such a gospel, Paulin Ladeuze and Carl Anton Baumstark first proposed its existence in 1906.
 Scholars who believe such a book once existed have reconstructed it from a homily, the "Lament of Mary" (Laha Maryam) by a bishop named Cyriacus.
 They believe Laha Maryam extensively quotes the Gospel of Gamaliel; the Lament includes a section that leads with "I, Gamaliel", which caused speculation that these sections were actually quoting an existing gospel.
-Other scholars believe such inference that the author was "plagiarizing" a lost gospel is unwarranted, and these sections are simply written by Cyriacus from the perspective of Gamaliel.
+Other scholars believe such inference that the author was "plagiarizing" a lost gospel is unwarranted: Cyriacus wrote these sections from the perspective of Gamaliel.

-Reasonably complete manuscripts of Laha Maryam exist in both Ge'ez and Garshuni versions.
-Regardless of whether Laha Maryam is quoting a lost gospel, Gamaliel does feature in it.
-He witnesses a miracle of healing in raising a dead man at Jesus's tomb; Jesus's abandoned grave cloths have miraculous powers.
-Gamaliel also talks with Pontius Pilate, who is portrayed highly positively as a Christian himself.
+Reasonably complete manuscripts of Laha Maryam exist in both Geʽez and Garshuni versions.
+Regardless of whether Laha Maryam quotes a lost gospel, Gamaliel appears in it.
+He witnesses a miracle of healing in raising a dead man at the empty tomb; Jesus' abandoned burial shrouds have miraculous powers.
+Gamaliel also speaks with Pontius Pilate, who is portrayed favourably as a Christian.